-The book(s) are now to be adapted for a Netflix series.
+That original immediately became popular, spawning a whole 15-book series which are now to be adapted for a Netflix series.
 Because of his support for all and every LGBTQ+ cause, Scalzi has a lot of trans followers on Twitter and they’ve all been excitedly asking if there are going to be any trans characters in the show (some are even volunteering to be auditioned).
 And of course he’s reassured them that he will make sure that will happen.

 Now, I see a plotting problem with this.
 Recruits for the Defence Force don’t get a repaired body; they get a completely new body cultured from their DNA and with their minds transferred into the new brain via sciencey-handwavey stuff.
 So, for transsexuals, that means that they end up with their original sex.

 “But can’t they just change the sex of the new body via the DNA?”